interplaynetary/free-association/docs/technical/glossary.md

 ## Recognition System

-### Recognition Weights
+### Priority Weights
-The distribution of an entity's 100% recognition among contributors.
+The distribution of an entity's 100% priority among contributors.
 Represents assessment of who contributes to organizational goals.

 ### Contribution Tree
 Hierarchical structure organizing recognition by contribution category.
 Each branch has weight; contributors within each branch receive recognition points.